Reduce Alcohol Consumption with Meditation & Hypnosis

 Alcohol Consumption Gone Wrong

 The majority of the population, in most age groups, drink alcohol.
-Here’s the numbers that don’t in the UK …
+As a direct result of the isolating nature of ‘lockdowns’, alcohol issues increased by 21%!

 Many wish they drank less and some find their entire lives being destroyed by it.